-Irritable bowel syndrome (IBS) can affect anyone, but is reported more frequently by women than men.
+Irritable bowel syndrome (IBS) can affect both men and women, but occurs more frequently in women.
 Common symptoms in both sexes include:

-- stools that are more watery, harder, lumpier, or contain mucus
+- stools that are more watery, hard, lumpy, or

 - a feeling that bowel movements are incomplete

 - abdominal bloating, cramping, gas, or pain

 - feeling uncomfortable or nauseous after eating a

 - frequent bathroom emergencies

 A study published by the International Foundation for Functional Gastrointestinal Disorders (IFFGD) shows that men in Western cultures are much less likely than women to report signs of IBS to their physician.
 Therefore, data about gender-specific symptoms is lacking.
 Symptoms can be constant, but for most people they come and go in cycles, occurring at least three days per month.